Dynamic Clearing and Contagion in Financial Networks: Introduction

 \section{Introduction}

 Financial networks and the contagion of bank failures have been widely studied beginning with the seminal work on financial payment networks by Eisenberg \& Noe \cite{EN01}.
 The 2007-2009 financial crisis and credit crunch showed the severe impacts that systemic crises can have on the financial sector and the economy as a whole.
-As the costs of such cascading events is tremendous, the modeling of such events is imperative.
+As the cost of such cascading events is tremendous, the modeling of such events is imperative.
 Recently there have been significant studies on modeling financial systemic risk and financial contagion.
-Two major classes of models exist for systemic risk, i.e., those based on network models from \cite{EN01} and those based on a mean field approach \cite{fouque2013illustrated,fouque2015meanfield}.
-Notably, the network model approach generally is considered in only a static, single time, setting while the mean field approach is considered as a differential system.
-In this paper we will construct a dynamic extension of the interbank network model of \cite{EN01} thus closing the gap between these two streams of literature.
+A major class of models for systemic risk is those based on network models from \cite{EN01} and, its extension which introduced dead-weight losses from defaults, \cite{RV13}.
+Notably, these network models generally approach the problem only in a static setting.

+In this work, we will focus on a time-dynamic interbank network model.
+Doing so introduces two primary complications beyond prior static systems.
+First, system dynamics between default times need to be introduced and studied.
+This was considered in \cite{sonin2020continuous} under the special -- time-homogeneous -- case; within this work we consider heterogeneous network structures over time.
+Second, the introduction of time dynamics ultimately decouples the cash account and capital account of the firms which coincide exactly in the static time setting.
+Importantly, this distinction between liquidity and capital leads to the possibility of delinquency without default as well as differing default notions, i.e., illiquidity and insolvency, which need not coincide.
+The impact of delinquency, before default, on the health of the financial system was made readily apparent in Spring 2023 with the failures of, e.g., Silicon Valley Bank and First Republic Bank, with the liquidity panic occurring over the course of months.